Joiry/HSL_Carp/var_loop_script.md

 -bash: 01: command not found
 ~~~

-Instead, we'd need to use quotes
+Instead, we need to use quotes

 ~~~
 $ id="sample 01"